 Crawfordsville Main Street and the Farmers Market teamed up, and hosted an “All-In Hoopla” on Saturday, Sept.
 24, 2016.
 This event was open to all non-profit organizations in Crawfordsville.
 The Basketball Heritage Project, Inc. was invited to participate.
 It was a great event.
 Participants circulated among booths run by different community organizations.
 At each booth, participants completed a short activity.
 At our booth we asked each participant to relate an interesting ba

-For the past nine months I have been conducting research to determine the importance of Crawfordsville, Indiana in the history of basketball.
+by William B. Pickett For the past nine months I have been conducting research to determine the importance of Crawfordsville, Indiana in the history of basketball.
 This work is in support of a proposal by the Crawfordsville High School class of 1958 to create a basketball heritage memorial of some sort.
-The record is clear and well documented that Crawfordsville High School was in 1911 the first IHSAA tournament champion and that the next seven state champions after that year were from towns w
+The record is clear and well documented that Crawfordsville High School was in 1911 the first IHSAA tournament champion and that the next seven state champions after that

 I was one year old when James died.
 I never had the honor or privilege of meeting him.
 I do, however, know his life story as though it were my own.
 Canadian James Naismith was a true sportsman.
 James was born in 1861 on a small family farm in rural Canada.
 Both parents died when he was nine years old.
 A relative rescued James, along with his sister and brother, by sleigh.
 The three orphans were raised by an uncle and other relatives.
 At the age of ten, James went to work in t